David Cassidy And Susan Dey: Inside An Unrequited Love On ‘The Partridge Family’ Bus

 David Cassidy’s heartbreaking health crisis has fans looking back on his life—and his many romances.
 Cassidy, who shot to superstardom on the 1970s sitcom The Partridge Family, is fighting for his life in a Florida hospital and the prognosis is grim.
 David is in critical condition with multiple organ failure and is currently in the ICU with a breathing tube, according to CNN.

 In happier times, David Cassidy was married to actress Kay Lenz from 1977 to 1982, then had a brief marriage to Meryl Tanz in 1984.
 His marriage to Tanz was followed by a long marriage to Sue Shifrin from 1991 to 2016, which resulted in the birth of their son, Beau.
-Cassidy also had a daughter, future Arrow star Katie Cassidy, with girlfriend Sherry Williams, in 1986.
+Cassidy also had a daughter, future Arrow star Katie Cassidy, with girlfriend Sherry Williams in 1986.

 In addition to his marriages, David Cassidy was a groupie magnet who also had high-profile dalliances with everyone from Gina Lollobrigida to Meredith Baxter during his heydey as a teen idol.
 But one romantic relationship that never came to fruition was a romance between David Cassidy and his Partridge Family co-star Susan Dey.
 According to Entertainment Weekly, in his 1994 memoir C’mon Get Happy: Fear and Loathing on the Partridge Family Bus, David Cassidy admitted that he rejected a smitten Susan Dey because she “lacked the slutty aspect of a female” that he desired.